 During the Year of the Nurse and the Midwife, the Nightingale Challenge aims to equip and empower the next generation of nurses and midwives as leaders, practitioners and advocates in health.
 The Nightingale Challenge asks every health employer around the world to provide leadership and development training for a group of their young nurses and midwives during 2020.

 AANP is committed to accept several nurses from countries with emerging NP or advanced practice roles into its International Ambassador Program.
 The program goals include mentorship, networking with other ambassadors and AANP leaders, sharing insight and new perspectives of NP care and creating strategies to accelerate role development in the participants' countries.
-AANP will host ambassadors at the 2020 National Conference in New Orleans.
+AANP will recognize the 2020 ambassadors at AANPconnect: an online conference experience.

 At the end of the year, AANP will produce a digital, visual collection to commemorate the Year of the Nurse and the Midwife.
 It will be comprised of AANP's Year of the Nurse and the Midwife activities and stories from real NPs about their experiences in international nursing.